 Central Nursing Home is in the densely populated metropolitan area of Chicago, Illinois which has a total of 2,680,484 people.
-This nursing home received an F, which is really a rock-bottom score in our grading scheme.
-Fortunately, if you aren't satisfied with this facility, there are 81 nursing homes to choose from in the city so you should be able to find a better option.
-If you aren't deterred by this nursing home's report card, you can continue reading to learn more about its category grades.
-Inspection grades are discussed in the next paragraph.
+This isn't a high quality nursing home with a D overall grade.
+Sadly, this grade is right in line with the city grade in Chicago.
+Fortunately, if you aren't satisfied with this facility, there are 80 nursing homes to choose from in the city so you should be able to find a better option.
+If you aren't deterred by this place's report card, feel free to continue reading to learn more about its category scores.
+Inspection grades are discussed in the next section.

 Central Nursing Home

 Get pricing and details on Chicago senior living options.Get Pricing